North–South Wales railway: Campaign

 In March 2020, the campaign group gained media attention following campaigning for several years to re-open the line south from Aberystwyth to Carmarthen and a £300,000 feasibility study was carried out.
 Spokesman Elfed Wyn Jones stated, "Reopening the railway would benefit villages and towns along the track and by reinstating the line between Afon-wen and Bangor, as well as reopening the line between Aberystwyth and Carmarthen, would create a rail network within Wales, between the North and the South, rather than travelling for extra hours and distance through England to complete the journey."

 An agreement between Plaid Cymru and the Labour Welsh Government was made which included transport in Wales, and would “ask Transport for Wales and other partners to explore how transport links between the north and south of Wales can be developed”.
 The agreement would also explore “how to protect potential travel corridors along the western coast of Wales from Swansea to Bangor”.

-Proposed Carmarthern-Aberyswyth line re-opening
+In June 2021, Transport for Wales stated there were no plans to open a north-south route.
+A route that reinstated the former lines through mid-Wales would most likely be slower than the existing route through England, and a completely new route and alignment through mid-Wales would be too complex to design and build, likely making costs prohibitive.